 A truly sporty smartwatch

 Wear OS users who want a fitness smartwatch designed for serious athletes will love the Suunto 7.
 It's also the best pick if you want a giant piece of tech on your wrist.
 It offers built-in GPS with offline outdoor maps, superior activity tracking, Google Pay, and an array of vibrant color options.

 Samsung Galaxy Watch Active (opens in new tab)

-The good news about wearing a smartwatch is that while there are plenty of options on the Wear OS side of things, you have fantastic options from companies like Samsung, Fitbit, and Garmin, too.
+The good news about wearing an Android watch is that while there are plenty of options on the Wear OS side of things.
+You also have some fantastic options from companies like Samsung, Fitbit, and Garmin, too.

 The Samsung Galaxy Watch Active 2 (opens in new tab) is an outstanding choice for most people and has received our most coveted Best Overall recommendation.
 You can even enjoy it if you don't own a Samsung device.
 You'll have built-in GPS, activity, sleep, and heart-rate tracking, music storage, smartphone notifications, Samsung Pay, and more.
 It doesn't get much better than this.

 Of course, everyone has their preferences.
 If you're not a fan of Tizen OS or Samsung Health, your choices certainly don't stop there.
 You'll have your pick of many other wearables, whether it be from Fitbit, Garmin, Fossil, or any other brand that has captured your attention.

 There are plenty of factors to consider when you're shopping for a smartwatch.
 Whether this is your first wearable or you've been around the block a time or two, you'll want to narrow down some key aspects before making a decision.
 Here are the main factors you should focus on: